 It’s unclear how long this obfuscation lasted, but evidence for the subterfuge can be heard on a clip from Breakfast Time broadcast the day the first episode of the Twin Dilemma aired.
 During the interview, the interviewer asserted that as a “little girl in America ” Bryant used to watch Doctor Who and dream of being a companion.
 Bryant, who used only a very mild English accent during the interview, failed to correct the interviewer or to even look as though the interviewer had made an error.
 Near the end of the 1984 production block — which is to say after the recording of Season 22, but probably slightly before its airing — Bryant gave a radio interview in which she used her natural British accent.
 (Doctor Who at the BBC Volume 3)

 RELATIONSHIP WITH HER STEPFATHER

-The idea of Howard Foster sexually abusing Peri is one never considered by the production team on Planet Of Fire and does not have resonance in audio and print literature beyond Shell Shock.
+The idea of Howard Foster sexually abusing Peri is one never considered by the production team on Planet of Fire and does not have resonance in audio and print literature beyond the novel Shell Shock.
 Nicola Bryant says that the idea, as envisioned by Fiona Cumming, Dallas Adams and her was to suggest that she and her stepfather had an appropriate but friendly relationship.
 Indeed, according to Bryant, Peri much preferred the company of Howard to that of her mother.
-(Planet Of Fire) However, the character of Peri (or at least one aspect of Peri) was still destined for an abusive relationship as revealed in Peri and the Piscon Paradox.
+(DCOM: Planet of Fire) However, the character of Peri (or at least one aspect of Peri) was still destined for an abusive relationship as revealed in Peri and the Piscon Paradox.

 Back to Assistants page